Bl00dGames/exercise-distributed-systems/README.md

 After some time it comes to the point that one chef can't handle all the orders of the customers.

 **QUESTION 1** How do you handle more orders? <br>
-`Ask the chef to work harder, pay him more and his output will rise.`
+`Ask the chef to optimize his processes.
+Ask him to work harder, pay him more and his output will rise.`
-> _Vertical scaling_: optimise processes and increase throughput the same resources. <br>
+> _Vertical scaling_: optimize processes and increase throughput with the same resources. <br>
 > Preprocessing & Cron jobs: Prepare beforehand at non-peak hours (let's say around 5 a.m.)

 Now our business is set up.
 Great!